tommaxwell/wtf.js/README.md

 // to demonstrate static properties and methods, we call
-// 'staticMethod' off of the Dog class, and not off the instance Dog.staticMethod(Dog.staticProperty); // this will alert "wasup"
+// 'staticMethod' off of the Dog class, and not off the instance

-// for example, 'puppy.staticMethod("foo")' will throw an error
+// for example, 'puppy.staticMethod("foo")' will throw an error,
+// as will trying to reference puppy.staticProperty Dog.staticMethod(Dog.staticProperty); // this will alert "wasup"

 var Chihuahua = Dog.extend({
     i_am_a: "chihuahua",